 Each generation has evolved to have a unique learning style.
-For Boomers, we did well with a lecture-style format.
+For Boomers, they did well with a lecture-style format.
 Today’s learners, though, have shorter attention spans and more stimulus from the digital world.
-Their learning is different and may appear very messy to those of us used to rows and columns in a classroom.
+Their learning is different and may appear very messy to those who used to rows and columns in a classroom.
 Young learners today need to experiment, touch, feel and perhaps even build a digital model in order to embed learning.
 Frankly, the newest generation of learners both learn and think differently from us.

 Here at the Henry B. tippie National Aviation Education Center (NAEC), we “do” STEM in a different way.
 Literally, we put the tools in the learners’ hands.
 On our staff we have a number of public school STEM educational leaders.
 We have found that true STEM learning is scary, both for the learner and the teacher.
 Many times, a STEM lesson or project outcome is unknown to both the student and the teacher.
 While some students might be OK with that, a teacher may be very uncomfortable not knowing what the finished product should be.
 But that’s the great thing about STEM and project-based learning.
 There are multiple correct answers or outcomes.

 Sometimes it is the adult that gets in the way of children’s learning.
 Even some of our educators admit that in their 34-year careers in public education, they interfered in kids learning.
 Not knowing the answer when you are the adult in the room is very intimidating.
 It takes a special educator to be comfortable in that situation, learning alongside the student.
 The days of being the “sage on the stage” have given way to being the “guide on the side.”